cmckiel/circular_buffer/README.md

 ### Run Valgrind Memcheck

-This Project includes a build target for run Valgrind Memcheck on the unit test suite to verify that no memory is leaked or accessed incorrectly.
+This Project includes a build target to run Valgrind Memcheck on the unit test suite to verify that no memory is leaked or accessed incorrectly.

 To run:
 ```bash